ephemeral-laboratories/red-rocket/docs/ComplexReflectionAndRefraction.md

 The magnitude of the wave vector is commonly written as $k$.
-For a wave travelling hitting the interface between two media where the second medium is in the $z$ direction, you can split the wave vector into two components—an $x$ component parallel to the medium and a $z$ component perpendicular to the medium:
+For a wave travelling hitting the interface between two media where the second medium is in the $z$ direction, you can split the wave vector into two components—an $x$ component parallel to the interface and a $z$ component perpendicular to the interface:

 $$
 \begin{align}